tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-Our goal was to create a website that feels intuitive and friendly, so users can easily browse courses and complete their registration.
+Our goal was to create a website that <span style="color:red;">**feels intuitive and friendly**</span>, so users can easily browse courses and complete their application.

 Our design process included user research, feature planning, and ongoing design iterations to keep improving the experience.
 -->